Habr Je'lo: Overview

 In the rich tapestry of oral Somali genealogical tradition, the Habar Je'lo clan, also known as Musa Sheikh Ishaaq, emerges as a distinguished sub-clan within the broader Ishaaq clan family.
 Their lineage, traced back to the esteemed Sheikh Ishaaq Bin Ahmed (Sheikh Ishaaq) from Arabia, is woven intricately with a history of heritage and honour.

 Legend has it that Sheikh Ishaaq, upon his arrival in the 12th or 13th century, settled in the serene town of Harar in modern-day eastern Ethiopia.
 There, he wedded into the revered Harari ethnic group, laying the foundations for the Habar Je'lo legacy.
 It is worth noting that Sheikh Ishaaq's esteemed ancestry, purportedly tracing back to Ali ibn Abi Talib, adds a layer of sacred lineage to their narrative, as recounted in certain Arabic hagiographies.

-Musa Sheikh Ishaaq's tomb is in Maydh buried alongside his two sons Abokor and Daaud, is the scene of frequent pilgrimages.
-His Siyaara or pilgrimage is performed annually both within Somaliland and in the diaspora particularly in the Middle East among Isaaq expatriates.
+Musa Sheikh Ishaaq's tomb is in Maydh buried alongside his two sons Abokor and Daaud, and is the scene of frequent pilgrimages.
+His Siyaara, or pilgrimage is performed annually both within Somaliland and in the diaspora particularly in the Middle East among Isaaq expatriates.

-Within the Isaaq clan, the Habar Je'lo or Musa Sheikh Isaaq sub-entity holds a dialect of the Somali language in the highest esteem, cherishing it as a symbol of their heritage and identity.
+Within the Isaaq clan, the Habar Je'lo or Musa Sheikh Isaaq sub-entity, holds a dialect of the Somali language in the highest esteem, cherishing it as a symbol of their heritage and identity.

-In the annals of Somali history, the Habar Je'lo clan in Somaliland proudly boasts a lineage of remarkable figures who stood at the forefront of anti-colonial resistance.
-Among them, Deria Arale, Haji Sudi, Michael Mariano, Sheikh Bashir, Ibrahim Boghol, Farah Omar, and Abdullahi Shihiri shine as beacons of defiance against colonial oppression.
-Their valorous actions and unwavering commitment to sovereignty and autonomy left an indelible mark on the struggle for independence.
-From Deria Arale's strategic leadership to the unwavering resolve of figures like Haji Sudi and Michael Mariano, each played a crucial role in galvanizing resistance efforts.
+In the annals of Somali history, the Habar Je'lo clan in Somaliland carries a lineage of remarkable figures who stood at the forefront of anti-colonial resistance.
+Among them, Deria Arale, Haji Sudi, Michael Mariano, Sheikh Bashir, Ibrahim Boghol, Farah Omar, and Abdullahi Shihiri are displayed as exemplars of defiance against colonial oppression.
+Their valorous actions and commitment to sovereignty and autonomy left a mark on the struggle for independence.
+From Deria Arale's strategic leadership to the resolve of figures like Haji Sudi and Michael Mariano, each played a role in galvanizing resistance efforts.
 Sheikh Bashir, Ibrahim Boghol's spiritual guidance and Farah Omar's tactical acumen further bolstered the Habar Je'lo's defiance against colonial encroachment.
-Abdullahi Shihiri's steadfast dedication to the cause served as an inspiration to generations, cementing the clan's legacy in the annals of Somali liberation history.
+Abdullahi Shihiri's dedication to the cause served as an inspiration to generations, cementing the clan's legacy in the annals of Somali liberation history.

 Certain narratives from the Issa indicate that the Wardiq, which is currently a sub-clan of the Issa, had historical connections with the Habr Je'lo.